How to Become a Locksmith | Locksmith Training and Certification

 2. Who are your neighbors?

-Look for a shopping center with tenants that will attract customers to AND compliment business.
+Look for a shopping center with tenants that will attract customers AND complement business.

 As an example, you may not want to be surrounded by women’s clothing departments.